luongnv89/ai-one-file-arcade/README.md

 - 📱 **Responsive**: Works beautifully on desktop and mobile
 - 🚀 **Fast**: Built with Vite for lightning-fast performance
 - ✅ **Validated**: Automated security and schema validation for all submissions
+- 🏷️ **Upload-Friendly**: Drop in any AI-built single-file game and flag whether it was a one-shot or iterative build

 ## 🎯 Live Demo

 **Coming Soon**: The arcade is currently in active development.
-Follow the setup instructions below to run it locally!
+Follow the setup instructions below to run it locally or deploy to Netlify.

 ## 🚀 Getting Started